Luke Perry hospitalized in California

 Actor Luke Perry was hospitalized in California, a representative for the "Beverly Hills, 90210" and "Riverdale" star said.

 Paramedics responded to a 911 call made at about 9:40 a.m.
-Wednesday for an unspecified medical request at his home in Sherman Oaks, California, authorities said.
+Wednesday for an unspecified medical request at the actor's home in Sherman Oaks, California, authorities said.

 A representative for Perry told NBC News on Thursday that he is currently under observation at a hospital, but would not comment on the reason why he is there.
-His condition is unknown.
+His condition is unknown, but the representative denied a report he was in a coma.

 He was hospitalized the same day Fox announced it will reboot "Beverly Hills, 90210" for a six-episode series to air this summer.

-Perry was not announced as a participant in the reboot, but original stars Jason Priestley, Jennie Garth, Ian Ziering, Gabrielle Carteris, Brian Austin Green and Tori Spelling are returning.
+Perry was not announced as a participant in the reboot, but original cast members Jason Priestley, Jennie Garth, Ian Ziering, Gabrielle Carteris, Brian Austin Green and Tori Spelling are returning.

-Ziering and Shannen Doherty, who portrayed Brenda Walsh in the first four seasons of "Beverly Hills, 90210," were among those to react on social media to Perry's being hospitalized.
+Ziering and Shannen Doherty, who portrayed Brenda Walsh in the first four seasons, were among those to react on social media to Perry's hospitalization.

-"Let us all say a prayer for his speedy recovery."
-Ziering captioned a photo on his Instagram account of Perry and him.
+"Let us all say a prayer for his speedy recovery," Ziering captioned a photo on his Instagram account of him with Perry.

 Doherty also shared a photo on her Instagram account of her and Perry embracing.